 The inundated scenario shows repeated exchanges of the overland flow water with the groundwater.
-These exchanges are driven by pressure differences induced by microtopography (Figure 2a and Table S1; the pressure profiles along the land surface are presented in Figure S5 in the supporting information).
-The mechanism in this exchange is the same as bedform-driven hyporheic exchange where topographic highs (flow constrictions due to shallower flow depth) accelerate turbulent open channel flow and produce low-pressure zones (Cardenas & Wilson, 2007).
+These exchanges are driven by pressure differences induced by micro-topography (Figure 2a and Table S1; the pressure profiles along the land surface are presented in Figure S5 in the Supporting Information).
+The mechanism in this exchange is the same as bedform-driven hyporheic exchange where topographic highs (flow constrictions due to shallower flow depth) accelerate turbulent open channel flow and produce low pressure zones [Cardenas and Wilson, 2007].
 On land, this mechanism causes exchanges or "porpoising" of water from above to below the land surface moving downslope.
-As shown by the flow paths (lines) and directions (arrows; Figure 2a), the entire depth of the TLA is influenced by the exchanges from the surface, and the exchange flow cells (or portions of the TLA where water enters the subsurface and then returns to the surface further down gradient) are interrupted by relatively larger topographic features.
-This is also analogous to bedforms in rivers defining isolated hyporheic exchange flow cells (Cardenas & Wilson, 2007).
+As shown by the flow paths (lines) and directions (arrows) (Figure 2A), the entire depth of the TLA is influenced by the exchanges from the surface, and the exchange flow cells (or portions of the TLA where water enters the subsurface and then returns to the surface further down gradient) are interrupted by relatively larger topographic features.
+This is also analogous to bedforms in rivers defining isolated hyporheic exchange flow cells [Cardenas and Wilson, 2007].

-We quantify the relevance of these exchanges with the ratio of total groundwater flux across the land surface (top boundary of the groundwater flow model domain) divided by the overland flow flux (supporting information Table S1).
-Because the groundwater exchange increases with the velocity of the surface water, just as in riverbed hyporheic flow mechanics (Cardenas & Wilson, 2007), this flux ratio is a function of surface flow velocity.
-It is clear that the overland flow water exchanges with the subsurface many times when traveling toward the stream.
-For example, depending on the mean overland flow velocities we imposed as boundary conditions (0.01 to 0.25 m/s), from 4% to 68% of the groundwater is exchanged with overland water specifically over the 20-m-long model domain (supporting information Table S1).
-To generalize, the ratio can be expressed per meter length (downslope) of landscape, and using this information the turnover length can be calculated-this is the cumulative length it takes for the ratio to reach unity.
-The turnover length was found to range from 30 to 570 m.
-The hillslope-riparian zone of Imnavait Creek is around 600 m, and many hillslopes and riparian zones are much broader than this in this region.
+We quantify the relevance of these exchanges with the ratio of total groundwater flux across the land surface (top boundary of the groundwater flow model domain) divided by the overland flow flux (Supporting Information Table S1).
+Because the groundwater exchange increases with the velocity of the surface water, just as in riverbed hyporheic flow mechanics [Cardenas and

+Wilson, 2007], this flux ratio is a function of surface flow velocity.
+It is clear that the overland flow water exchanges with the subsurface many times when traveling towards the stream.
+For example, depending on the mean overland flow velocities we imposed as boundary conditions (0.01 m s-1 to 0.25 m s^{-1}), from 4 to 68% of the groundwater is exchanged with overland water specifically over the 20-m long model domain (Supporting Information Table S1).
+To generalize, the ratio can be expressed per meter length (downslope) of landscape, and using this information the turnover length can be calculated - this is the cumulative length it takes for the ratio to reach unity.
+The turnover length was found to range from 30-570 m.
+The hillslope-riparian zone of Imnavait Creek is around 600 m, and many hillslopes and riparian zones are much broader than this in this area.
 Contiguous overland flow across the entire hillslope-riparian zone of Imnavait Creek is unlikely, except within water tracks during the wettest of conditions and during times of limited thaw.
-However, inundated areas spanning several meters to a few tens of meters are realistic throughout much of the watershed, particularly in flatter riparian areas, and are observed during times of limited thaw, substantial snowmelt, or intense rain events (e.g., Kane et al., 2003).
+However, inundated areas spanning several meters to a few tens of meters are realistic throughout much of the watershed, particularly in flatter riparian areas, and are observed during times of limited thaw, substantial snowmelt, or intense rain events [e.g., Kane et al., 2003].
 This bulk analysis also ignores the details of the flow paths, because the calculations assume that each exchange is between that of well-mixed boxes (which is not the case).
 Thus, the calculation is an indicator of the average extent of the exchange because some water parcels may be exchanged many more times than this ratio while others may never enter the subsurface.